It wasn't too long ago that if you heard someone talking about ‘social distancing’ you’d assume they were taking a break from Facebook.

 - Don’t forget the infotainment touchscreen, and buttons and switches.
 Wipes are probably the best option here to avoid any water getting into the electrics.
 Your car’s owner’s manual will probably suggest any materials to avoid when cleaning the screen.

-- Clean all surfaces such as the dashboard, backs of seats, windows and door cards particularly those that would be in the line of fire for anyone coughing or sneezing.
+- Clean those surfaces that would be in the line of fire for anyone coughing or sneezing.

 - Child restraints should so be cleaned thoroughly, as should any toys or books you keep in the car to keep them entertained as well as other loose items like USB cables.